AnalogDragon/Taiko-Input/Sampling-MCU/README_EN.md

 [Home](../)

-## Dual Drum Version and Single Drum Version
+## Dual Taiko Version and Single Taiko Version

-Differentiate the software between dual drum and single drum hardware using macros in /main.h/.
+Differentiate the software between dual taiko and single taiko hardware using macros in /main.h/.
-It is important to note that the software compiled for single drum hardware cannot be used on dual drum hardware due to differences in initialization.
+It is important to note that the software compiled for single taiko hardware cannot be used on dual taiko hardware due to differences in initialization.

-Single Drum Version:
+Single Taiko Version:
 ```
 ...
 #define IS_4CH_MODE
 ...
 ```

-Dual Drum Version (comment out this line of code):
+Dual Taiko Version (comment out this line of code):
 ```
 ...
 //#define IS_4CH_MODE